React JSX

 The JSX specification, alongside the motivation behind JSX, can be read at https://facebook.github.io/jsx/.

-As we've seen in the previous chapters, JSX is absolutely NOT a requirement in React apps, per se.
+As we've seen in the previous chapters, JSX is absolutely NOT a requirement for React apps, per se.
 But it's so compact and rewarding over the createElement()

--call approach that we feel that when we talk React, we are bound to talk JSX.
+-call approach that when we talk about React, it's intrinsic to talk about JSX.
 We just feel at home while writing JSX.

 Stating it once more, JSX is not a part of React — it's a separate syntactic tool to help React developers easily create React elements using a syntax similar to that of one of the most rudimentary, yet paramount, web technologies, i.e. HTML.